Pylons/pylons/pylons/docs/webob.rst

-.. _webob:
+.. _webob_req_resp:

 =================================
 Working with the Request/Response
 =================================

-.. warning:: Included as a convenience to Pylons documenters.
+.. warning:: Included directly from the WebOb docs as a convenience to Pylons documenters.

 .. comment: